drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/report.md

 | Polars  | 1,000,000   | ~2.81 s        | ~2807.23 MB | ~371.90       |
 | Dask    | 1,000,000  | ~90 s          | ~2185.98 MB | ~98.60        |

 **Discussion**: Polars was by far the fastest at only 2.81 seconds, which is nearly 8 times faster than Pandas.
 This is mainly because Polars uses multiple CPU cores to read the file at the same time.
 Dask was the slowest here because `sample(frac=0.1)` has to go through the whole file to randomly pick rows, not just grab the first million.
-So if you just want a quick sample, using `nrows` in Pandas or Polars is the better choice.
-One thing to note though — both Polars and Dask used a lot more RAM than Pandas for this.
+So if you just want a quick sample, using `nrows` in Pandas or Polars is the better choice.We can also see how much more RAM **Polars** and **Dask** consumed here.

 ---

 ### 🔹 Strategy 5: Parallel Processing with Scalable Libraries

-**What it does**: We ran the same three steps using all three libraries — **Pandas**, **Polars**, and **Dask** — and measured how each one performed.
+**What it does**: We ran the same three steps using all three libraries **Pandas**, **Polars**, and **Dask** and measured how each one performed.
 The steps were:
 1. Load the full CSV file.
 2. Filter to keep only rows where `Registration State == 'NY'`.
 3. Count violations per `Vehicle Make`.

-**Why it matters**: Pandas only uses one CPU core at a time, so the other cores just sit idle.
+**Why it matters**: Pandas only uses one CPU core at a time whic is called single threaded, so the other cores just sit idle.
 Polars and Dask are built to use multiple cores at the same time, which can make a big difference on large files.

-**When to use it**: Use parallel processing libraries when you're doing big operations like loading, filtering, or grouping on large datasets.
-That's the whole reason these libraries exist.
+**When to use it**: Use parallel processing libraries when you're doing big operations like loading, filtering, or grouping on large datasets to speed up processes and minimize resources used

 ```python
 # --- Pandas Pipeline ---